 A collaboration between Woolman Hill Retreat Center,

-New England Yearly Meeting of Friends and Marcelle Martin
+New England Yearly Meeting of Friends, Hilary Burgin and Marcelle Martin

-NWFF is a multi-generational faith and leadership program designed to help Friends explore ways to meet God more deeply, hone methods of discernment, reach for fuller faithfulness, and ultimately bring these gifts and strengthened abilities home to their local meetings and beyond.
+Nurturing Faithfulness is a multi-generational faith and leadership program designed to help Friends explore ways to meet God more deeply, hone methods of discernment, reach for fuller faithfulness, and ultimately bring these gifts and strengthened abilities home to their local meetings and beyond.
 The program is structured to set in place support, encouragement, and accountability.
-It includes three weekend residencies from August 2017-May 2018 at Woolman Hill, and a short regional spring retreat.
-Between residencies, participants will engage in online learning and discussion, and connect once a month with local (or virtual) Faithfulness Groups, as well as with a care committee based in their local meeting.
-The class members will become a community of practice so as to support each other in providing and receiving spiritual nurture to and from local meetings in lasting ways.
+Class members will become a community of practice to support each other in providing and receiving spiritual nurture to and from local meetings in lasting ways.

 Relationship With Home Meetings or Faith Community

 A series of intentional invitations to engagement and activity for the home meetings will increase the likelihood that the meeting will embrace the participant’s journey as part of their own venture in the Light.
-This parallel path for the local meeting will begin with the application process and will encourage careful discernment requesting a letter of affirmation witnessing to the applicant’s Living journey in the Light.
-This could come from the local meeting or other Friends.
+This parallel path for the local meeting will begin with the application process and will encourage careful discernment requesting a letter affirming the applicant’s spiritual journey.

-The program is designed for 24 to 28 participants.
-Through May 31, priority will be given to members of NEYM for early applications.
+The program is designed for 24 participants.
+Through April 1, priority will be given to members of NEYM for early applications.
 Afterward, it will be open equally to Friends from other Yearly Meetings.
 We believe this Nurturing Worship, Faith, and Faithfulness program will benefit not only the actual participants, but a much wider circle of Friends.

 December 7 – 10, 2017 (Thursday through Sunday)

-Actual cost: $1,900 per participant.
-There is a sliding scale fee, with the average cost being $1530.
-In addition, some scholarship assistance is available.
+Actual cost: $2,500 per participant.
+There’s a sliding scale fee; the average cost is $1800.
+Additional scholarship assistance is available.

-Individuals are also encouraged to apply directly for financial assistance.
+Individuals are also encouraged to ask their meetings for some financial support, if that’s possible for the meeting, and to apply directly for financial assistance.
 Possible sources include:

 Monthly and quarterly meetings